 Conclusion:

-I have studied the personal relationship between my older sister and I in hopes of greatly improving it.
+I have studied the personal relationship between my older sister and me in hopes of improving it.
 I have noticed that there is a nonverbal communication pattern that is causing us to have a distant relationship.
 My sister and I are half sisters; that is the only thing that we have in common.
-She had lived with and was raised by our dad, while I live with my mom and had visited them on certain weekends.
+She had lived with and was raised by our dad, while I live with my mom and have visited them on certain weekends.
 This factor has made it challenging to be able to get to know my older sister.
 Because we are six years apart, it has been an obstacle to get to know each other; when she was in her teenage years, I was still playing pretend with my toys and when I was able to get to know her better, she was moving out.
 Besides these factors, we really have nothing in common which makes it hard to connect with each other.
 She has more of an artsy “tom-boy” personality, while I am very “girlie” and school oriented.
 Because she lives on he own while I still live at home, it is almost impossible to arrange time to spend together and both of us have little to no time with our schedules.
 All of these factors contribute to our relationship having conflict.

-Since I have realized that our communication skills had conflicting non-verbal problems, I have learned that there is a hope for us to become closer.
+Since I realized that our relationship had conflicting non-verbal problems, I learned that we can become closer.
 I plan on using collaboration to resolve our conflicts.
 In doing this, I will be using a variety of channels as resources such as texts, e-mail and online communication activities (Facebook) to connect.
 Once communicating with each other becomes easier, I hope to engage in other various activities with her such as going out to lunch.
 In being able to participate in numerous activities with my sister, it will allow us to get to know one another better and possibly communicate our concerns of our relationship with each other to break the barrier between us and once again become sisters.

+Sarah

+This is much better.
+The problem and the solution are very clear.
+It also shows a better connection with concepts we learned in class.
+Good job.
+You still are a little wordy with your writing; you make many of your sentences longer than they need to be.
+I edited some of them so you can see what I mean.
+This is a skill to continue to work on as you continue in college.
+Thanks for being such a good sport in our small class.
+Good luck.
+92/100

+Saxton

 Works Cited: